Tasar

 The Tasar is a 14.83 ft fiberglass 2 person sailing dinghy with a mainsail and jib.
 Designed by Frank Bethwaite of Sydney in 1975, the boat was technologically advanced for its time and continues to evolve.
-Aimed at a husband-and-wife or parent-and-child crew hence no spinnaker, it is designed for a combined crew weight of around 140 kg.
+With no spinnaker, it is designed for a combined crew weight of around 140 kg.
 The hull weighs 68 kg, and is of sandwich foam construction.
-The hull has a fine angle at the bow to reduce wave impact drag with unusually clean and sharp chines aft to ensure very free planing and outstanding stability.
-The foam cored hull is stiff and light and the advanced hull shape, together with an innovative rig which combines a rotating mast with a fully battened main sail, allows the Tasar to plane upwind with the crew normally hiked.
-The wide beam and a cockpit designed for comfortable hiking make the Tasar easy, fun and very exciting to sail in winds up to 25 kn.
+The hull has a fine angle at the bow to reduce wave impact drag with clean and sharp chines aft to ensure free planing and outstanding stability.
+The foam cored hull is stiff and light and the hull shape, together with a rig which combines a rotating mast with a fully battened main sail, allows the Tasar to plane upwind with the crew normally hiked.
+The wide beam and a cockpit are designed for sailing in winds up to 25 kn.

 The Tasar is an international class, with strong fleets in Australia, USA, Britain, and Japan.
 The class gained status from the World governing body for sailing in November 2001 permitting the class to hold an officially recognised World Championships.

 2006 saw the introduction of new PET film sails.
 In addition, the hull moulds have replaced and the class continues to evaluate.

 The Tasar is constructed to the same specifications by licensed builders in Singapore and Canada.
 This keeps all boats as similar as possible and ensures a true one design class.